-Spaghetti & Mandolino - home page / Our magazine / Polenta Taragna: the enveloping warmth of the mountains
+Spaghetti & Mandolino - home page / Our magazine / Polenta taragna: the enveloping warmth of the mountains.

-Polenta Taragna: the enveloping warmth of the mountains
+Polenta taragna: the enveloping warmth of the mountains.

-We have already explored the delights of polenta, an iconic dish in the culinary scene of Northern Italy, but today is the time to immerse ourselves in a unique variety rich in tradition: polenta taragna.
+We have already explored the delights of polenta, an iconic dish in the culinary landscape of Northern Italy, but today it is time to immerse ourselves in a unique and rich tradition: polenta taragna.
+This dish has deep roots among the mountains and valleys, an authentic gastronomic masterpiece that warms the heart and the palate during the harsh winter days.

-From the mountain to the table
+From the mountains to the table

 This dish has become famous for its ability to warm the hearts of mountaineers during the harsh winters and for its simple goodness.

-From 'tare' to 'tarai': the origin of the name
+From “tare” to “tarai”: the origin of the name

-Winter delights
+Winter Delights

 S&M - autoreS&M